cardano-foundation/CIPs/CIP-1694/README.md

 * an optional anchor (as defined above) for information that is relevant to the vote
 * a 'Yes'/'No'/'Abstain' vote

+PV the proposal of a governance action here is a separate mechanism from the voting, correct? or is the governance action ID constructed when it is proposed, and recorded with one vote?

 For SPOs and DReps, the number of votes that are cast (whether 'Yes', 'No' or 'Abstain') is proportional to the Lovelace that is delegated to them at the point the action is checked for ratification.
-For constitututional committee members, each current committee member has one vote.
+For constitutional committee members, each current committee member has one vote.

+PV the vote tally based on lovelace proportion is calculated at the time of action expiration?
+When is the action checked for ratification?

 > **Warning** 'Abstain' votes are not included in the "active voting stake".
->

 > Note that an explicit vote to abstain differs from abstaining from voting.
 > Unregistered stake that did not vote behaves like an 'Abstain' vote,
 > while registered stake that did not vote behaves like a 'No' vote.
 > To avoid confusion, we will only use the word 'Abstain' from this point onward to mean an on-chain vote to abstain.

+PV one of the Abstains needs a rename ^

-The governance credential witness will trigger the appropriate verifications in the ledger according to the existing `UTxOW` ledger rule
+At the time of transaction validation, the governance credential witness will be used to infer the appropriate verifications in the ledger according to the existing `UTxOW` ledger rule
 (i.e. a signature check for verification keys, and a validator execution with a specific vote redeemer and new Plutus script purpose for scripts).

 Votes can be cast multiple times for each governance action by a single credential.
 Correctly submitted votes override any older votes for the same credential and role.
 That is, the voter may change their position on any action if they choose.
 As soon as a governance action is ratified, voting ends and transactions containing further votes are invalid.

+PV This is OK because if enough people voted Yes (>50% , treating the abstaining ones as No's) they cannot even be outvoted by No's (since there are less than 50% remaining).
+But why invalidate further votes?
+Allowing additional votes for a ratified non-expired action until the epoch boundary when it is enacted may be of interest for statistics or future DRep delegation decisions made by users?
+This makes an arbitrary (on-deterministic) choice of a deciding vote collection.
+Also, why reject whole transactions?
+Why not just stop counting the votes for ratified actions?

 #### Governance state